 2.4 To manage our recruitment

-When applying for a role with Helen Arkell; directly to us, via our website or through a recruitment agency the personal data you provide as part of the recruitment process will only be held and processed for the purpose of the selection processes of Helen Arkell Dyslexia Centre and in connection with any subsequent employment unless otherwise indicated.
-By submitting your personal information, you are consenting to Helen Arkell Dyslexia Centre holding and using it.
+When applying for a role with Helen Arkell; directly to us, via our website or through a recruitment agency the personal data you provide as part of the recruitment process will only be held and processed for the purpose of the selection processes of Helen Arkell Dyslexia Charity and in connection with any subsequent employment unless otherwise indicated.
+By submitting your personal information, you are consenting to Helen Arkell Dyslexia Charity holding and using it.
 You will be asked to provide certain information including your name, contact details, employment history and qualifications.
-This information is mandatory in order for Helen Arkell Dyslexia Centre to consider your application, communicate with you about your application and where successful, follow up with references or meet our statutory and internal monitoring and reporting responsibilities.
+This information is mandatory in order for Helen Arkell Dyslexia Charity to consider your application, communicate with you about your application and where successful, follow up with references or meet our statutory and internal monitoring and reporting responsibilities.
 We may also view social media profiles of applicants, such as LinkedIn, to the extent that it is relevant to your application.
 Unsuccessful applicant data will be held confidentially within the recruitment system for a period of two years before it is deleted in order that we can respond to statutory reporting requests.

 2.5 To administer our research funding